Tuesday, December 18, 2012

 500g mutton - cut into bite sizes.

-2 medium size potatoes - cut into medium sized chunks
+2 medium size potatoes - cut into medium size chunks

 4 shallots - sliced